 Yes – there are a number of issues that can arise when an Executor is administering an estate such as:-

 - Your financial situation could alter between the time of writing your Will and the time of your death.
 For many this scenario is likely given the high cost of care and/or nursing fees.
 In such circumstances, if you have left a large amount of pecuniary legacies in your Will then your Executor(s) may not be able to fulfil the pecuniary legacies under your Will; or

 - If you leave a specific gift, such as a gift of your property or an item of jewellery, but if you no longer own the particular asset when you die then the gift will fail to take effect.
 This could result in your proposed beneficiary (such as a charity) receiving nothing from your estate contrary to your wishes.

 The best protection against issues like this arising is to obtain professional advice and have a solicitor draft your Will for you.
 The experienced solicitors in Girlings’ Private Client department can structure your Will so to, as far as possible, allow for changes in your circumstances without you needing to continually amend your Will.

-If you are considering making or changing your Will, whether you wish to make a gift to charity or not, Girlings’ Wills, Tax & Estates department can draft a Will for you whilst also advising you on tax-efficient gifts and getting the most out of your estate.
+If you are considering making or changing your Will, whether you wish to make a gift to charity or not, Girlings’ Wills, Tax & Estate Administration department can draft a Will for you whilst also advising you on tax-efficient gifts and getting the most out of your estate.